 Wagashi

-Wagashi – dainty sweet treats almost too pretty to eat.
-Wagashi is an umbrella term for traditional Japanese-style sweets often served as an accompaniment to green tea.
-They’re found all over Japan, from cafes to restaurants to temples to gardens.
+Wagashi are dainty sweet treats that are almost too beautiful to eat.
+These traditional Japanese-style sweets are often served alongside green tea, and can be found all over Japan, from cafes and restaurants to temples and gardens.

-We loved our wagashi from Kagizen Yoshifusa, considered one of the great traditional sweet shops in Kyoto.
-It was subtly sweet, filled with anko, a sweet red paste made from azuki beans.
+We loved our wagashi treats from Kagizen Yoshifusa, one of the most renowned traditional sweet shops in Kyoto.
+It had a subtly sweet filling of anko, a sweet red paste made from azuki beans, and a golden leaf design as a homage to November’s Autumn.

 Leave a Comment